21 CRR-NY 1050.9NY-CRR

 (c) Photography, filming or video recording in any facility or conveyance is permitted except that ancillary equipment such as lights, reflectors or tripods may not be used.
 Members of the press holding valid identification issued by the New York City Police Department are hereby authorized to use necessary ancillary equipment.
 All photographic activity must be conducted in accordance with the provisions of this Part.

 (d) No person may ride on the roof, platform between subway cars or on any other area outside any subway car or bus or other conveyance operated by the authority.
-No person may use the end doors of a subway car to pass from one subway car to another except in an emergency or when directed to do so by an authority conductor or a New York City police officer.
+No person may use the end doors of a subway car to pass from one subway car to another except in an emergency or when directed to do so by an authority conductor or a police officer.

 (f) No person shall enter or leave a subway car, bus or other conveyance operated by the authority except through the entrances and exits provided for that purpose.